 One class period and two three-hour laboratory periods a week.
-Credit 6 hours.
+Credit 3 hours.

 3. CLOTHING.-The principles of selection as applied to clothing.
-The techniques in the construction of garments with emphasis on the making of wool and silk garments.
-Care and repair of garments.
-Prerequisite for Home Economics majors, Home Economics 1-2.
+The clothing budget.
+Technique in construction of wool and silk garments emphasizing good design.
+Care and repair of clothing.
+Prerequisite for Home Economics majors, Home Economics 1 and 2.
 Required of Sophomores majoring in Home Economics and elective for others.